Offsend/Offsend/README.md

 offsend check --staged
 ```

+Or skip install and [scan a repo online with Check](https://check.offsend.io).

 ### macOS app

 ```bash
 brew install --cask offsend/tap/offsend
 ```

 Or download the latest `.dmg` from [Releases](../../releases).

-Open Offsend, drop in a file or project, review findings, mask sensitive data, then copy or save the AI-ready result.
+Drop in a file or project, review findings, mask sensitive data, then copy or save the AI-ready result.

 ## Contents